cncf/toc/reviews/2022-pixie-annual.md

 - [ChaosToolkit Pixie Driver](https://chaostoolkit.org/drivers/pixie/)

 There are also a handful of large companies that have started adopting Pixie and using it widely.
 See our [Adopters file](https://github.com/pixie-io/pixie/blob/main/ADOPTERS.md).

+We will resume our monthly community meetings in November, to be held at 9am every first Tuesday of the month (timing subject to change).

 ## Current Goals